orfachris/ARchords/README.md

 # ARchords
-Augmented Reality Application for Guitar Learning in Mobile Devices
+Augmented Reality Application for Guitar Learning in Mobile Devices (Bachelor Thesis)

 ## Description
 Its main function is to visualize the guitar chords with the use of three-dimensional (3D)